TRANSPARENCY & ETHICAL TRADE

 All suppliers of ITP Group are obliged to accept, sign, and commit to our Supplier Code of Conduct.

-ITP Holding AS, hereinafter referred to as ITP Group, is a Norwegian company with several regional offices.
+ITP Group AS and subsidaries, hereinafter referred to as ITP Group, is a Norwegian company with several regional offices.
 ITP Group is, moreover, an investment platform.
 We develop own brands, offer “supply chain management (SCM)”, and “manufacturing as a service” for the retail industry.
 If you want to know more about ITP Group, our activities, and our strategic focus on responsible trade, then read more in our Sustainability Report.

 Our key stakeholders are our clients, collaborating suppliers, our employees, the Board, civil society, and the authorities.
 We are determined to create value for our stakeholders without doing harm or affecting people or the environment in a negative way.
 With the following approach we aim to create most value both for and together with our stakeholders.